Russia is a gorgeous country with so many beautiful natural landmarks that most of you never even heard of.

 Zyuratkul is a mountain lake located 724 meters above sea level.
 The lake is surrounded by ridges which are covered by the forest.
 Zyuratkul Lake is part of the Zyuratkul Nature Reserve and is one of the most beautiful nature places in the Ural area.

 Photo Credit: Svetlanchukovskay

 Well, guys, congratulations if you reading this – I know it’s not easy to go trough that much of information and pictures.
-But I really hope that you learned something new about Russia and its most beautiful places.
-If you have any questions or comments, don’t hesitate to ask me by using a Disqus comments form below the post.
-I’ll be more than happy to give you an answer.
+But I really hope that you learned something new about Russia and its beautiful nature places.

-Hope you had a good time here on Russianblogger.me.
-Stay tuned, folks!
+Hope you having a good time here on Russianblogger.me.